MapStory/story-tools-composer/README.md

 ### Adding Story-tools to your development environment
 - Ensure that `story-tools` is a parallel directory to `story-tools-composer`.
 - Rename your `story-tools` directory `time-controls` (stupid step, just until we rename story-tools in `package.json`).
+- `cd story-tools-composer`
+- `rm -rf node_modules/time-controls`
 - Symlink your parallel `time-controls` directory to the `time-controls` directory in `story-tools-composer/node_modules`:
   - From `story-tools-composer` directory: `ln -s /absolute/path/to/time-controls node_modules/time-controls`
+- After making any changes to Story-tools, run `gulp scripts` from the `story-tools` directory and they should appear in composer.

 ### Style
 - Add less files for individual components to the component's relevant directory in `app/`.